 About the CONNECT Program

 The CONNECT Program was created to help children who have previously been adopted into a home where the family and/or child were unable to adjust and move forward together as a healthy family.
 Our first step in working with families in the CONNECT program is to help provide the family resources to avoid a disruption or dissolution.
-In the US about 10-25% of adoptions are disrupted, but sometimes, despite a family’s best efforts, they must face the difficult decision to find a new adoptive family for their child.
-This decision is made in love and for the best interest of the child.
-CAN wants to support this loving decision and help children find the forever family that will help them reach their fullest potential.
+Sometimes, however, despite a family’s best efforts, they must face the difficult decision to find a new adoptive family for their child.
+This decision is made in the best interest of the child, and CAN’s CONNECT program is in place to help those children find a forever family that will help them reach their fullest potential.

-The CONNECT program works to “connect” adoptive families and their child with another adoptive family to parent and love the child.
-CAN’s role is to provide resources and support to families who are facing the difficult decision to disrupt or dissolve their adoption.
-In the event it is in the child’s best interest to be placed with another family, CAN facilitates the matching process of the placing and prospective adoptive families and advocates for the children.
+The CONNECT program works to match previously adopted children with a new adoptive family.
+Throughout this process, CAN provides resources and support to each of the families to help them through the transition.
 We also help “connect” families with an experienced attorney who can handle all the legal paperwork associated with a direct consent adoption.
-CAN will work with both sets of parents to legally ensure the child goes to a family who is carefully evaluated and best prepared to care for their needs.
+CAN will work with both sets of parents to legally ensure the child goes to a family that is prepared to care for their needs.

 If you would like more information about our CONNECT program, our specialized adoption consultants are standing by to help!
 To have your questions answered, call us today at 512.615.1515 or email us at firstname.lastname@example.org.